AmreshSinha/Covid19-API/README.md

 3. Run Flask App with Gunicorn or Waitress
     + Like for waitress the `waitress_server.py` is there
     + `python waitress_server.py`
-4. If you want to host for web then update your rules in nginx accordingly and get one ssl
+4. If you want to host for web then update your rules in nginx accordingly and get one ssl certificate

 ## Contribution